10 New Year’s Resolutions for Sports Card Collectors

 Look for Alternate Card Sources

 With so few hobby shops today, many collectors are limited to the latest releases found in the card aisle of their local Walmart or Target.
 With a little work, there's plenty other places to find cards.
-Check out local online classified ads on Craigslist or something similar.
+Beyond obvious options like eBay or COMC, check out local online classified ads on Craigslist or something similar.
 Flea markets aren't all rusty tools and wicker Barbie furniture.
 Often you'll find someone with a box or two of cards.
 Although few moms toss out cards anymore, plenty are more than willing sell their kids' collections at a summer garage sale.

 Looking for new card sources is a lot of fun, even if it's not always successful.
 It adds to the hunt, an integral part of collecting.